The study of weak decays induced by $\frac{1}{2}^+ \to \frac{3}{2}^-$ transition in light-cone sum rules: Numerical analysis

-Our analysis shows that the semileptonic decay widths are slightly larger than 1\%, which could be quite accessible at experiments planned to be conducted at LHCb in near future.
+Our analysis shows that the branching ratios of the semileptonic decays are slightly larger than 1\%, which could be accessible in experiments planned to be conducted at LHCb in the near future.
 Measurement of the studied decays can provide useful information about the inner structures of $\Lambda_c (2625)$ and $\Xi_c (2815)$ baryons.